mjderoode/advent_of_code_helper/README.md

-# Advent of Code Helper
+# Advent of Code Helper, Laravel Package

 Every year, I run into the same issues and start “hacking and cracking” as soon as Advent of Code begins.
 Not anymore!
-I wrote this package with two clear goals: to download your personal puzzle inputs and to prepare controller files so you don’t have to start hacking in your web.php.
+I wrote this Laravel package with two clear goals: to download your personal puzzle inputs and to prepare controller files so you don’t have to start hacking in your web.php.

-This package can download all of your personal puzzle inputs for a specific year and, afterward, it prepares a default controller split into two parts, allowing you to solve each part of the daily Advent of Code challenges.
+This Laravel package can download all of your personal puzzle inputs for a specific year and, afterward, it prepares a default controller split into two parts, allowing you to solve each part of the daily Advent of Code challenges.
 I also prepared some options on how to view your solution.

-**My package is currently in a “WIP” (Work in Progress) phase, so please keep this in mind when using it.**
+**My Laravel package is currently in a “WIP” (Work in Progress) phase, so please keep this in mind when using it.**

 ## Get your Session Cookie